b-y-f/PGCert-IT-FinalProject/README.md

 - Website URL on the course server (trex-sandwich)

 - A list of your extra features
-1. check username already in database, test with :'byf','byfsdhr'

 - Are there any special setup instructions, beyond initializing the database and running your servlet project?
+  - Portfolio avatar can be altered after user logged in.
 - At least one username / password combination for an existing user in your system, with some already-created articles & comments
+  - check username already in database, test with :'byf','byfsdhr'.
 - Any other instructions / comments you wish to make to your markers.
+  - no